 Throughout my life, I’ve spent countless winters in Rome visiting family during the Holiday season and it’s one of my favorite seasons to spend in this amazing city.

 If there’s any low-season in Rome, it’s winter – this means fewer tourists.
-That said, Rome is always jam-packed with people.
+That said, Rome is always jam-packed with people and a popular destination for a weekend trip to Italy.
 Locals and tourists alike!
 But this is Rome and part of its enchanting vibe are all the people.

 There are not many reasons why you shouldn’t visit Rome in the winter months.
 But if you’re not sure if it’s for you, then you should read on to find out why it’s a wonderful time of the year to explore one of the most spectacular historical centers in Europe and what to expect from winter in Rome, Italy.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Rome winter weather is quite pleasant compared to other destinations on the continent and not only a great escapade for winter sun in Europe but also one of the best places to visit in Italy in winter.
 But you need to know that Rome can also get a horrible northern wind from the north which makes it feel way colder than the meter tells you.

 There’s also an average of 8-9 days of rain/month in Rome during the winter months – but hardly ever any snow.
 To put it that way, if you experience snow in Rome, you’re up for a treat, because most locals have only experienced it once or twice in their lifetime.

 With this information, it’s good to pack layers so that you can put on extra clothes if you’re unlucky to go during those windy days, yet be able to enjoy the warm sunny days.